Best Honey for Gut Health

 Quick Answer

-Manuka honey is the best choice for specific gut issues (H. pylori, gastritis, ulcers) due to its targeted antimicrobial activity.
-For general gut health and microbiome support, wildflower and honeydew honeys provide the broadest prebiotic diversity from their complex oligosaccharide profiles.
+Manuka honey is the best choice for specific gut issues (H. pylori, gastritis, ulcers) due to its targeted antimicrobial activity against stomach pathogens.
+Honeydew and wildflower honeys provide the broadest prebiotic diversity—honeydew has 2-3x more oligosaccharides than blossom honeys.
+Acacia is the safest choice for IBS or FODMAP-sensitive individuals.
+Buckwheat honey adds the highest antioxidant protection for the gut epithelial lining (ORAC 10,000–12,000 µmol TE/100g; Gheldof & Engeseth 2002).
 Any raw honey supports gut health through prebiotic FOS and GOS that feed beneficial Bifidobacterium and Lactobacillus species.

 What to Look For